 Trait solana_evm_loader_program::scope::evm::secp256k1::rand::prelude::Rng [−][src]

-An automatically-implemented extension trait on RngCore
+An automatically-implemented extension trait on RngCore providing high-level

 generic methods for sampling values and other convenience methods.